 My excitement for action and competitiveness on the field resulted in several injuries and surgeries during my teens and early 20's.
 Name any joint in the body, and I can tell you a story about an injury or accident.
 By the time I finished playing college soccer, my body was wrecked.
 During my experiences with recovery, I visited almost every health professional you can think of: sports doctors, physical therapists, chiropractors, acupuncturists, massage therapists, yoga teachers, and the list goes on.

 Throughout the process of rehabbing and getting back into athletics, I learned a significant amount about anatomy, physiology, and functional training.
 I started to become more interested in health and fitness, and after meeting some helpful healers along the way, I was inspired to go on the path of helping others regain their health and perform better.

-In addition to exploring fitness and movement during my spare time, I enjoy discovering new hiking trails, water adventures, experimenting with recipes, dancing, learning about anything health related, and watching the Golden State Warriors.
+In addition to exploring movement during my spare time, I enjoy discovering new hiking trails, water adventures, going to farmers markets and experimenting with recipes, dancing, practicing yoga, live music, and watching the Golden State Warriors.
 I am also obsessed with cacao.

 Education and Certifications

 Vinyasa Yoga 200 hour Training, Doron Yoga Zen Center, 2018

 Certified Massage Therapist (CAMTC #72119), McKinnon Body Therapy Center, 2016

 Certified Personal Trainer, National Academy of Sports Medicine, 2015